 Once the business is profitable, incorporation can offer several significant benefits.
-Your business is a separate legal entity and as such, creditors or legal actions usually go against your corporation and its assets, not your personal assets.
+Your business is a separate legal entity; creditors or legal actions usually go against your corporation and its assets, not your personal assets.
 Your business has tax flexibility from which you may personally benefit.
 You can choose the most tax-efficient way to pay yourself, including dividends, salary, bonus, or a combination.

 A.M.I.
 CPA Professional Corporation can discuss with you more details on your personal taxes.